-The values obtained in the average absorbed heat flux are normally expected for a spin-stabilized satellite, with low Earth orbit.
-As expected for a spin-stabilized satellite, the absorbed heat flux has almost the same intensity for all laterals panels, and the major source of heat is the solar radiation.
-The results obtained in this numerical simulation, provide a good preliminary reference for the ITASAT thermal control design.
-With this preliminary information, a coating selection can be fulfilled and the temperature distribution for steady state condition can be obtained.
-This simulation has the purpose of provide initial information for initial thermal design.
-In resume, it can said, that all obtained results of this paper showed themselves, physical coherent and suitable for the low Earth orbit satellites.
+For that previous analysis, the values obtained for the total incident heat flux are normally expected for a spinstabilized and 3-axis stabilized satellite, with low Earth orbit.
+As expected for a spin-stabilized satellite, the incident heat flux has almost the same intensity for all lateral panels, and the major source of heat is the solar radiation.
+For the case of 3-axis stabilized, where only one panel is pointing towards to Sun, this situation requires a detailed analysis in the future, because this type of configuration results on greater temperature gradients in comparison to that of the spinstabilized.
+The results, obtained in this numerical simulation, provide a good preliminary reference for the ITASAT thermal control design.
+With this preliminary information, a coating selection can be fulfilled and the temperature distribution for transient condition can be obtained.
+These simulations have the purpose to provide initial information for thermal design and to help in the definition of the kind of attitude control to be adopted in the ITASAT program.